apache/paimon/docs/content/concepts/primary-key-table.md

 ### Fixed Bucket

+Configure a bucket greater than 0, using Fixed Bucket mode, according to `Math.abs(key_hashcode % numBuckets)` to compute the bucket of record.

-Configure a bucket greater than 0, rescaling buckets can only be done through offline processes, see [Rescale Bucket]({{< ref "/maintenance/rescale-bucket" >}}).
+Rescaling buckets can only be done through offline processes, see [Rescale Bucket]({{< ref "/maintenance/rescale-bucket" >}}).
 A too large number of buckets leads to too many small files, and a too small number of buckets leads to poor write performance.

 ### Dynamic Bucket

+Configure `'bucket' = '-1'`.
+The keys that arrive first will fall into the old buckets, and the new keys will fall into the new buckets, the distribution of buckets and keys depends on the order in which the data arrives.
+Paimon maintains an index to determine which key corresponds to which bucket.

-Configure `'bucket' = '-1'`, Paimon dynamically maintains the index, automatic expansion of the number of buckets.
+Paimon will automatically expand the number of buckets.

 - Option1: `'dynamic-bucket.target-row-num'`: controls the target row number for one bucket.
 - Option2: `'dynamic-bucket.assigner-parallelism'`: Parallelism of assigner operator, controls the number of initialized bucket.